19hours/sg-statutes/Acts/Housing Developers (Control and Licensing) Act.md

 (b) if a society, in the by-laws or rules of the society;

-(c) if a group of persons or partnership, in any agreement,
+(c) if a group of persons or partnership, in any agreement;

+(d) if a limited liability partnership, in the limited liability partnership agreement or other document to that effect,

+[17/2005 wef 15/07/2005]

 furnish to the Controller particulars in writing of the alteration.